pbertera/SIPPing/README.md

 **Note that the date name starts with a dot (.).**

-The **date** variable will be substituted with the Python code:
+The **date** variable will be substitute with the Python code:

     time.strftime("%a, %d %b %Y %H:%M:%S +0000", time.gmtime())

-The previus command will sends out this SIP request:
+The previous command will sends out this SIP request:

     OPTIONS sip:172.16.18.35:5060 SIP/2.0
     Content-Length: 0